Tushar-r-das/Project-2/README.md

 # Project-2
-Title -  DOCTOR APPOINTMENT .
+# DOCTOR APPOINTMENT .

+# Description
-Description - Doctor Appointment Application ,it is a simple and friendly application .
-In this a doctor and a patient can register themselves , there is no limits for doctor and patient registration.
-Doctor and Patient can update , display and delete their profiles.
-Doctor is able to set the date and time for availability .
-Patient can register for appointment to any doctor at availability of time slot .
-One patient can fixed appointment for more than one doctor with availability of time .
-Patient can able to update , display the status of appointment and delete the appointment request.
+Doctor Application , a doctor and a patient can register himself .
+Doctor can specify the date and time for appointment.
+Patient is able set appointment with the given time by doctor.
+More than one doctor a patient can register for appointment.This application is useful for patients for booking appointment online.

-Technologies And Tools -
- Javalin, Spring Data, Spring Boot, Spring Framework, Angular 4, MySQL, Hibernate.

- Spring Tool Suite -4 IDE.
- Visual Studio Code IDE .
+# Technologies Used :
+ * Javalin
+ * Spring Data
+ * Spring Boot
+ * Spring Framework
+ * Angular 4
+ * MySQL
+ * Hibernate
+# Features :
+1. Patient :
+ * Patient can sign in
+ * Patient can update their profile
+ * Patient can display their profile
+ * Patient can register for appointment
+ * Patient can apply multiple appointment with respective

+2. Doctor :
+* Doctor can sign in
+* Doctor can update their profile
+* Doctor can display their profile
+* Doctor can approve and deny the appointment requests
+* Doctor can make available time slot for patient.